Work & Business Guide in Bangladesh

 Job Opportunities by Sector

-Rapidly expanding sector with opportunities for chemists, quality assurance specialists, and production managers.
+Rapidly growing sector with opportunities for pharmacists, medical representatives, quality assurance specialists, and production managers.
+Salaries: 400,000–800,000 BDT.
 Bangladesh is major generic drug producer.
-Government supporting sector growth as new export focus.
-Competitive salaries and career advancement.
+Expanding private healthcare sector creating additional opportunities.

 More Insights for your Move to Bangladesh